bmuramatsu/ocw-to-go/README.md

 For convenience, the command `npm run dev` will run both `serve` and `watch` together.

+### Browsers

+Google Chrome is recommended for development.
+It seems to have the best support for PWAs.
+In the developer console, in the Application tab, you can easily stop the service worker, clear all storage, or force the app to reset every page load.
+Without that setting, you will see an old cached version of both the app and worker scripts.

+With a tunneling service like cloudflare tunnels, you can also test from mobile devices, or with iOS simulator and Android Studio, you can test with various emulated mobile devices.
+With a bit of configuration, you can attach a desktop browser to these devices to open a developer console and debug.
+The specific steps will vary depending on the host and target operating systems and browsers.

 ## Scripts

 The following scripts are available.
 They can be run with `npm run <script>`.